 We should never have had that “Aguerooooooo” moment.
-If anything, we’ve got Stephen Pienaar to thank for the most dramatic moment in the history of the Premier League.
+If anything, we’ve got Steven Pienaar to thank for the most dramatic moment in the history of the Premier League.

 The Everton midfielder bagged a late equaliser as United conceded twice in three minutes to blow a 4-2 lead and put the title in City’s hands with three games remaining.

 First, City needed to beat the Red Devils at the Etihad the following week to go top of the league on goal difference, and fittingly it was their captain, Vincent Kompany, who came up with the winner.

 Two weeks later, Sergio Aguero wrote his name in Premier League folklore.
 Thanks to Steven Pienaar.

 Still smarting from that Aguero moment, Fergie made it his last challenge as United boss to wrestle the title back to the red half of Manchester, and Robin van Persie would prove to have a decisive say in the trophy’s destination.